LegallyNotBlonde/CryptoClustering/README.md

 ___

 ## Conclusion:
-<p> This project demonstrates the successful use of **unsupervised machine learning** to segment cryptocurrencies based on their performance metrics.
-By using **K-Means clustering** and **PCA**, we were able to identify meaningful clusters that could potentially be used for further market analysis or investment strategies.
+<p> This project demonstrates the successful use of unsupervised machine learning to segment cryptocurrencies based on their performance metrics.
+By using K-Means clustering and PCA, we were able to identify meaningful clusters that could potentially be used for further market analysis or investment strategies.
 The fictitious dataset used here illustrates my ability to implement these techniques effectively in real-world scenarios.